pietrofranceschi/ProcessMSI/README.md

 ## Details
-The preprocessing of targeted MSI data performed in following steps:
+The preprocessing of targeted MSI data is performed in following steps:

 1. Create mass bin of size 0.5.